hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/bhakti-yoga/108_spiritual_realisation_the_aim_of_bhakti-yoga.md

 in this world of too much worldliness.

-Bhakti-Yoga, as we have said, is divided into the Gauni or the preparatory, and the Parâ or the supreme forms.
+Bhakti-Yoga, as we have said, is divided into the Gauni or the preparatory, and the Parā or the supreme forms.
 We shall find, as we go on, how in the preparatory stage we unavoidably stand in need of many concrete helps to enable us to get on; and indeed the mythological and symbological parts of all religions are natural growths which early